Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-options.md

 - Object values: strings representing npm package version specifiers.

 :::info Environment differences
 ProjectDependencies are only used in the [EngineBlock environment][available_env_docs].
-For WebContainers, please provide a `package.json` file instead.
+For iHub, please provide a `package.json` file instead.

 Read more about [the recommended ways to specify project dependencies](/platform/api/javascript-sdk-dependencies) for each runtime environment.
 :::